Ernest S. Kuh

-Prof. Kuh is a member of the National Academy of Engineering, the Academia Sinica, and a foreign member of the Chinese Academy of Sciences.
-He is a Fellow of IEEE and AAAS.
-He has received numerous awards and honors, including the ASEE Lamme Medal, the IEEE Centennial Medal, the IEEE Education Medal, the IEEE Circuits and Systems Society Award, the IEEE Millennium Medal, the 1996 C&C Prize, and the 1998 EDAC Phil Kaufman Award.
+Prof. Kuh was a member of the National Academy of Engineering, the Academia Sinica, and a foreign member of the Chinese Academy of Sciences.
+He was a Fellow of IEEE and AAAS.
+He received numerous awards and honors, including the ASEE Lamme Medal, the IEEE Centennial Medal, the IEEE Education Medal, the IEEE Circuits and Systems Society Award, the IEEE Millennium Medal, the 1996 C&C Prize, and the 1998 EDAC Phil Kaufman Award.

 - S. Lin and E. S. Kuh, "Circuit simulation for large interconnected IC networks," in Proc.
 IFIP TC10/WG 10.5 Intl.
 Conf. on Very Large Scale Integration, K. Yanagawa and P. A. Ivey, Eds., Amsterdam, The Netherlands: North-Holland Publishing Company, 1993, pp. 333-342.

 - R. Tsay, E. S. Kuh, and C. Hsu, "PROUD: A sea-of-gates placement algorithm," IEEE Design & Test of Computers, vol. 5, no. 6, pp. 44-56, Dec.
 1988.